kostich/uptime-gopher/README.md

 ## Configuration

+To configure the program, copy `config.json.example` to `config.json` and fill the missing values.

+To define the hosts you want to check, copy `hosts.json.example` to `hosts.json` and add your hosts.

-Copy the `hosts.json.example` to `hosts.json`.
-Config file is very self-explanatory.
+The config file and the hosts config file are very self-explanatory.

 ## Usage
 Go to the build directory and execute the `./uptime-gopher` binary.